Guide

 - Expected lifespan: 18–36 months

 The MX Vertical feels premium.
 The Anker feels like a $25 mouse — functional and not flimsy, but clearly a different tier.
-The rubberized grip on the MX Vertical prevents slippage during extended use, which matters more with a vertical mouse where gravity naturally pulls your hand downward on the tilted surface.
+For pure ergonomic use, the Anker's build is perfectly adequate.

 Who Should Buy Each Mouse